-Snowbird is currently majority owned by Ian Cummings, of Powder Resorts collection – think Mt Bachelor, Killington, Copper, Woodward, on the IKON pass.
+Snowbird is currently majority owned by Ian Cummings, of Powdr Resorts collection – think Mt Bachelor, Killington, Copper, Woodward, on the IKON pass.
 Snowbird’s founder Dick Bass, the Bird’s original visionary, passed away in 2015.

-Located in the Wasatch National Forest in Little Cottonwood Canyon, Snowbird is a great snowy destination for a week of family skiing, easy to reach just 29 mile from Salt Lake City Airport (a brand new SLC airport will debut 2022).
+Located in the Wasatch National Forest in Little Cottonwood Canyon, Snowbird is a great snowy destination for a week of family skiing, easy to reach just 29-miles from Salt Lake City Airport (a brand new SLC airport will debut 2022).
 A Snowbird ski trip with the interconnected lift ticket to ski Alta, you won’t run out of terrain, but you might run out of steam.

 140 trails, 14 lifts including a Base to Summit Tram